 As your delivery date nears, your midwife will have a long, involved visit with you and your support network to talk about your birth plan.
 When you go into labor, your CNM will go to the hospital with you, and will stay with you and support you through the entire labor and delivery process.
 She may offer back rubs to relieve pain, interpret fetal monitors to track the baby's progress, suggest that you get up and move around or try different positions to improve your comfort, or offer support in myriad other ways.
 When the big moment finally comes, your midwife will deliver your baby.
 Afterwards, she can assist you with breastfeeding questions, and will see you for your postpartum checkups, as well – usually at two weeks and six weeks after delivery.

 In 22 years as a certified nurse-midwife, I have delivered more than 2,000 babies for women in the Portland area.
 Just about every trip to the grocery store means running into someone I have delivered, and it's one of the most fun parts of my life, getting to see so many happy, satisfied "customers" in my community.

-Providence offers midwife services through Providence Maternal Care Clinic and Providence St. Vincent Prenatal Clinic in Portland, Providence Medical Group-OB/GYN Health Center in southern Oregon, and Providence Medical Group-Hood River Women's Clinic in Hood River.
+Providence offers midwife services through Providence Maternal Care Clinic and Providence Medical Group-Columbia Women's Clinic in Portland, Providence Medical Group-OB/GYN Health Center in southern Oregon, and Providence Medical Group-Hood River Women's Clinic in Hood River.